morawskiOZ/Portfolio_Gatsby/README.md

 - Styling migration to JSS
 - Styling needs refactoring, lots of bad quality, repetitive code,
 - Move content to Headless CMS like Contentful
+- automate with bash script build/npm i for each function

 ### Bugs